01mf02/jq-lang-spec/syntax.md

 # Syntax {#sec:syntax}

-We first describe the syntax for a subset of the jq language in @sec:hir.
+We first describe the syntax for a large subset of the jq language in @sec:hir.
-Next, we define a simplified, formal version of jq syntax called intermediate representation (IR) in @sec:mir.
+Next, we define a reduced subset of jq syntax called intermediate representation (IR) in @sec:mir.
 We provide a way to translate from jq syntax to IR.
 We will use IR later to define the semantics in @sec:semantics.

-We use
-typewriter font (e.g. "`f`", "`v`") for actual jq syntax and cursive    font (e.g. "$f$", "$v$") for IR.

 ## jq {#sec:hir}